dw-yun/2024-Logistic-Flow-In-an-E-commerce-Platform/README.md

 - Simulation implemented in Java (`ResetCenters` and related classes); results plotted and tested in R.

 ## Files
-- `_IE363_Team3__20180184_20200411_final.pptx` — full presentation deck, including motivation, modeling concept, simulation plan, results, and an appendix with full Java/R source code listings (slides 27+).
+- `Logistic Flow In an E-commerce Platform.pdf` — full presentation deck, including motivation, modeling concept, simulation plan, results, and an appendix with full Java/R source code listings (slides 27+).

 ## Notes
 The Java and R source code currently exists only as screenshots embedded in the appendix slides (slides 33–38).
 If you want a clean, runnable code repo, that source would need to be retyped from the slide images.